 Ineke first exhibited at Sydney Royal in 1993, again only 14, and has only missed one year since.
 She has competed in breed classes, show turnouts, agricultural turnouts, driving classes and ridden classes, breaking and training her own horses.
 She did everything from winning the Lady Driver class as a junior, the Junior Decorator class and her personal highlight – Reserve Champion Business Turnout when she was 19 with her Shire gelding Cedars Edward Mark.

 In recent years, Ingleside Stud has been more active in competing in Shire breed classes, exhibiting Ingleside horses very successfully at both agricultural shows and the Royal Easter Show.
 Ingleside horses have been by far the most successful in the show ring of any Shire stud in Australia.

-Korrie, Helen, Ineke and Byron love to help people to get involved with heavy horses of any kind, so that they can experience the pleasure that these wonderful horses can give you.
+Korrie, Helen and Ineke love to help people to get involved with heavy horses of any kind, so that they can experience the pleasure that these wonderful horses can give you.
 Please feel free to contact them with any questions you might have about any aspect of Shires or heavy horses in general.